aaronvanston/react-flexa/src/components/Col/README.md

 - `xs`: Sets the width of the col based the column configuration (12 by default) for the XS breakpoint and up.
 - `sm`: Sets the width of the col based the column configuration (12 by default) for the SM breakpoint and up.
 - `md`: Sets the width of the col based the column configuration (12 by default) for the MD breakpoint and up.
-- `lg`: Sets the width of the col based the column configuration (12 by default) for the lG breakpoint and up.
+- `lg`: Sets the width of the col based the column configuration (12 by default) for the LG breakpoint and up.
 - `gutter`: Sets the width of the gutter to be used between columns.
 - `order`: Controls the order in which they appear in the flex container.
 - `alignSelf`: Controls vertical alignment in the flex container.